discretize/discretize-guides/fractals/aetherblade/index.md

 <Tab specialization="Warrior">

-Drop your banners in the very center of the arena.Using <Skill name="whirlwind attack"/> against the wall is very effective.
+Drop your banners in the very center of the arena.
+Using <Skill name="whirlwind attack"/> against the wall is very effective.
 </Tab>

 <Tab specialization="ranger">

-Run an offhand axe and use <Skill id="12638"/> to pull golems closer.
+Run an off-hand axe and use <Skill id="12638"/> to pull golems closer.
 </Tab>

 <Tab specialization="elementalist">